adriangaro/dnd5e-types/README.md

 }
 ```

 **Recommendation**: Use `Actor.Known` and `Item.Known` unless you specifically need to handle module-defined subtypes.
 This pattern is only necessary for Actor and Item documents, which are the most commonly used.
+ChatMessage/ActiveEffect etc do use the `base` type in dnd5e, so this is not as necessary there, in most cases `ChatMessage.Implementation` and such is good enough.

 ### dnd5e-Specific Type System